IntersectAustralia/dc21-doc/README.md

 HIEv / DIVER  is a Ruby on Rails application for the management of environmental data, predominantly time-series from Campbell Scientific Loggers, but also for NETCDF, NCML format data and any general purpose data.

 ### More Information
-If you would like more information about HIE / DIVER, please email enquiries@intersect.org.au
+If you are contemplating an automated data capture project, or would just like more information about HIE / DIVER, please email enquiries@intersect.org.au.

-// ### Launching a trial instance of HIEv/ DIVER on the NeCTAR Research Cloud (Currently unavalable)
+# ### Launching a trial instance of HIEv/ DIVER on the NeCTAR Research Cloud (Currently unavalable)
-// [Here](http://www.intersect.org.au/content/launchpod) is a description of how to launch a trial instance of HIEv / DIVER on the
+# [Here](http://www.intersect.org.au/content/launchpod) is a description of how to launch a trial instance of HIEv / DIVER on the
-// NeCTAR research cloud using Intersect's Launchpod.
+# NeCTAR research cloud using Intersect's Launchpod.
 Note that launchpod and trial instances of HIEv / DIVER are unsupported.

 ### Support Information
 If you need support for your HIEv / DIVER instance, please email help@intersect.org.au.